Differences between Jamstack and conventional websites

 In this guide, a conventional website refers to one implemented with the following basic server architecture.
-There may be some variations depending on the specific case: for example, PHP websites have an integrated HTTP server and application server.
+There may be some variations depending on the specific case: for example, PHP websites have an integrated HTTP server and app server.

 - Web (HTTP) server

-Receives a request from a web browser and calls the application server.
+Receives a request from a web browser and calls the app server.
 It then receives the HTML and returns it to the browser.
 Some web servers hold static content and return the HTML and images unchanged.

 - Application server

 Receives data from the web server and exchanges information with the database server.
 Subsequently, it generates the HTML and sends it to the web server.

 A database server stores the information on users, products, contents, etc. It returns the requested data when called by the app server.